wp-plugins/inboundio-marketing/README.txt

 Inboundio Marketing Plugin provides you an efficient solution to mail/manage potential leads on your website.
 You can create a subscriber, import a list, or export all your contacts to a CSV.
 It also provides you the facility to mail individuals, or a group of subscribers simultaneously.
 A wordpress derrived WYSIWYG editor lets you compose awesome email templates, which you can mail instantly.
 A must have plugin who need to send newsletters to customers.

-Inboundio Marketing Plugin is a free addon to <a href="http://www.inboundio.com">Inboundio PRO</a> software, which is the next generation Marketing solution and the only white label marketing software on the web using which you can launch your marketing software or agency in just 1 day.
+Inboundio Marketing Plugin is a free addon to  <a href="http://inboundio.com/">Inboundio</a> and <a href="http://aeroleads.com/">AeroLeads</a> Software, which is the next generation Marketing solution and the only white label marketing software on the web using which you can launch your marketing software or agency in just 1 day.

 == Installation ==